tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

 Check your work by looking at the <a href="{{ "/docapis_answers" | prepend: baseurl }}#dotNotation">Dot Notation section</a> on the answers page.

-## Embedding the call into our site
+## Showing wind conditions on the page
+{{activity}}
 At the beginning of the course, I showed an example of embedding the wind speed and other details on a website.
 Now let's revisit this code example and see how it's put together.
-Copy the following code into a basic HTML page and view it in the browser:
+Copy the following code into a basic HTML page, customize the `{api key}` value, and view it in the browser:

 ```html
 <html>